 The relationship between less than healthy sleep duration and health factors are complicated, and the researchers pointed out that more study is needed to understand the connection with chronic disease risk.
 Meanwhile, where possible it would seem to make sense to aim for the middle ground of 7-8 hours sleep a night, and certainly no more than 9 hours.

 Many people with diabetes suffer from disrupted or insufficient sleep.
 Causes of sleep problems can include:

 Pain from neuropathy: leg pain disturbs sleep for many individuals with diabetes.
 Talk to your diabetes health care team if this affects you.
 Medications are available to treat the pain, and many have the benefit of a gentle sedative effect to aid with sleep.

 For more information, read Dr. Maureen Clement's expert blog article: Diabetes can get on your nerves: what is diabetic neuropathy?

 Sleep apnea: many people with diabetes experience sleep apnea, particularly those who are overweight.
 Discuss the situation with your diabetes team.

 Night-time lows: some medications can add to the risk of night-time lows.
 Sugary snacks before bed can also spike blood sugar levels, leading to a sudden crash during the night.
 Instead of a sugary bedtime snack, aim for a healthy nibble like a couple of whole grain crackers with low-fat cheese, or slices of pear or apple spread with peanut butter.

-Check out more ideas for healthy snacks in our article Finding healthy diabetic snacks on the run.
+Check out more ideas for healthy snacks in our article 10 diabetes snacks.